 Setting Goals to Measure Success

-Before we could dive into the details of user flows, we started by identifying goals for new Business teams.
+We started by identifying goals for new Business teams.
 Specifically, we wanted new teams to understand three things about Evernote Business:

 - It’s a tool for creating and importing content into a single place.